jsoconno/architectures/README.md

 * `theme (Theme object)` - the theme to apply
 * `show (bool)` - whether or not to show the diagram when code is run

 If no name is given, the diagram title and output file name will be set to a default value.
-The default theme is the Graphviz default`.
+The default theme is the Graphviz default.
 The default output file format is PNG.

 ### Part 3 - Adding Nodes to a Graph
 Once a Graph is created, you will want to start adding objects to it.
 One of the most basic objects you can create is a `Node`.